Kolahzary/xcoins-code-review-refactor/README.md

         - if no, it should have more generic name like 'amount' and 'value' and another field to define the base currency
         - if yes, euros field could be computed using `price * quantity` (but it's ok to have pre-computed fields in NoSQL)
     - Solution: refactor db models if needed
+- Missing setup/run instructions documentation (a sample for .env file, readme instructions and etc...)
+    - This might take some time from devops team or future developers to figure out how to run the code
+    - Add sample .env file and also a section to readme.md which exactly defines steps to run the code